Powered by Women First Digital

 Where to get the test

+You can buy a home pregnancy test in pharmacies or drug stores without a prescription.
+The price depends on the brand, but most tests aren’t expensive.
 Depending on your country of residence, you may be able to access pregnancy tests through public health institutions.
 When buying a urine pregnancy test, make sure it is not expired and read the instructions carefully so that you understand how it works.

 For the non-digital tests, you must remember this: It doesn’t matter how light or thin the results may look, if you see a weak “+” sign or one bar is bolder than the other, it’s still a positive result.
 You can only consider a result as negative when there’s no sign of another bar.

 There are, of course, cases of false-positive results where the test says you are pregnant when you are not.
-This could happen if you have blood or protein in your pee; some medications such as tranquilizers, anticonvulsants, hypnotics, and fertility drugs could also lead to this.
+This could happen if you have blood or protein in your pee.
+Some medications, such as tranquilizers, anticonvulsants, hypnotics, and fertility drugs, could also lead to this.

 Blood tests can detect pregnancy earlier than a urine test – about six to eight days after ovulation, but it takes longer to get the results than with a home pregnancy test.